jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 You can override the LayoutOptions property in each Layout by setting the `AutoSave` property.

+> Any changes made in the _Layout Editor_ will **always** be saved when the user clicks 'Finish' irrespective of the value of the `autoSaveLayouts` property.

 ### Auto-Sizing Layout Columns

 AdapTable enables layout columns to be auto-sized by default - popular with users where horizontal space is at a premium.